SNodeC/snode.c/README.md

 called *client instance* is needed.

-Both role classes have a default constructor and a constructor expecting an instance name as argument.
+Both *instance-classes* have a *default constructor* and a *constructor expecting an instance name* as argument.

-- When the default constructor is used to create the instance object this instance is called an *unnamed instance*, in contrast to a *named instance* if the constructors expecting a `std::string` is used for object creation.
+- When the default constructor is used to create the instance object this instance is called an *anonymous instance*, in contrast to a *named instance* if the constructors expecting a `std::string` is used for instance creation.
-- For named instances command line arguments and configuration file entries are created automatically to configure the instance.
+- For named instances *command line arguments and configuration file entries are created automatically* to configure the instance.

-A class `SocketContextFactory` is used for both roles as template argument.
+A class `SocketContextFactory` is used for both instances as template argument.
 Such a `SocketContextFactory` is used internally by the `SocketServer` and the `SocketClient` for creating a concrete `SocketContext` object for each established connection.
 This `SocketContext` represents a concrete application protocol.

 Thus, for our echo application we need to implement the application logic (application protocol) for server and client in classes derived from `core::socket::stream::SocketContext`, which is the base class of all connection-oriented (stream) application protocols, and factories derived from `core::socket::stream::SocketContextFactory`.